SottoMonte/frameworkk/doc/infrastructure/presentation.md

 # Presentation Adapters

-Gli adattatori di presentazione (`src/infrastructure/presentation/`) gestiscono l'interfaccia verso l'esterno.
-Sono il punto di ingresso delle richieste.
+Presentation adapters (`src/infrastructure/presentation/`) manage the interface towards the outside world.
+They are the entry point for requests.

 ## Web Adapter
-Espone l'applicazione via HTTP (es.
-REST API o HTML).
+Exposes the application via HTTP (e.g., REST API or HTML).
-*   Riceve la richiesta HTTP.
+*   Receives the HTTP request.
-*   Estrae i parametri.
+*   Extracts parameters.
-*   Chiama l'`Executor` del framework.
+*   Calls the framework's `Executor`.
-*   Formatta la risposta (JSON, HTML) e la invia al client.
+*   Formats the response (JSON, HTML) and sends it to the client.

 ## CLI Adapter
-Permette di usare l'applicazione da riga di comando.
+Allows using the application from the command line.

 ## WebSocket Adapter
-Gestisce connessioni in tempo reale.
+Manages real-time connections.